A special feature of Janet Stewart Reserve is a pā harakeke; a flax garden for cultural harvest.

 Historically, this landscape formed part of the Styx River floodplain and was covered in native ferns, tussock and raupo.
 Middens found here indicate that the area was used by early Māori.
 As farming developed, the land was converted into grassy paddocks.

-Edward Stewart donated the land to the Council in 1993, on the condition that it became a reserve named in honour of his mother, Margaret Jane Stewart, or Janet as she was commonly called.
+Edward Stewart bequeathed the land to the Council in his will in 1993, on the condition that it became a reserve named in honour of his mother, Margaret Jane Stewart, or Janet as she was commonly called.